select-8/charting-ms2/readme.md

-# INTERACTIVE FRONT END MILESTONE PROJECT

-## Charting Data From an EU Developer Survey

 ## Project Overview

 The project presented [here](https://select-8.github.io/charting-ms2/#) consists of a series of interactive graphs and charts.
 They are rendered in SVG by D3.js, charted using the DC.js charting library and made multidimentially interactive by the crossfilter.js JavaScript library.

 ### The Data

-For this project I decided to construct my own dataset based on the results of the [Stack Overflow developers survey 2018](https://insights.stackoverflow.com/survey/2018).
+is made up but based on the results of the [Stack Overflow developers survey 2018](https://insights.stackoverflow.com/survey/2018).

 #### Typography